 Advances in prevention, early detection, diagnosis and treatment of cancer are allowing many more people to survive and live longer with the disease.

 NSW is currently a leader in cancer care and treatment, but key facts show there is still work to be done.

-Find statistics and information about how cancers impact on the people of NSW - including incidence and survival data for many cancer types
+Find statistics on how cancers impact on the people of NSW - including most common cancers, incidence and survival data for many cancer types.

 - There were 42,079 cases of invasive cancer diagnosed in NSW in 2012.

 - Men were 1.3 times more likely to be diagnosed with cancer than women.

 - The most common cancers were—prostate, bowel, breast, melanoma and lung—these accounted for 60.9% of all new cases.

 - Some of us are more affected by cancer than others.
 This includes:

 - Aboriginal communities